Kenya at the 2009 World Championships in Athletics

-Kenya will compete at the 2009 World Championships in Athletics from 15–23 August.
+Kenya will compete at the 2009 World Championships in Athletics from 15 to 23 August.
 A team of 43 athletes was announced in preparation for the competition.
 Selected athletes have achieved one of the competition's qualifying standards.
 The Kenyan team, characteristically strong in the middle- and long-distance running events, includes reigning world champions Alfred Yego and Janeth Jepkosgei, and reigning Olympic champions Pamela Jelimo, Nancy Jebet Lagat, and Brimin Kipruto.